Email Scams Targeting Seniors

 There are a couple of signs to look for in these situations.
 The email may be in broken grammar, but this is usually part of the plan.
 They want you to believe you are smarter than the scammer so that you will continue with the process.
 They offer large returns for a smaller investment.
 They will also attempt to get your private information, such as bank account numbers or social security numbers.

 Another popular scam is called phishing (pronounced “fishing”).
 Phishing is when a scammer attempts to get personal information from you while pretending to be someone else.
 They may pretend to be your bank or other reputable companies you trust.

 The scammer will send an email stating something like, “Your account has been accessed and need you to click the link in the email and go to their page.”
 Once there, you enter your information as you normally would if you were dealing with people you trust.
 The email and the web page may look real, but there may be some differences.
 From this page, they can steal your account name and password.

-There are some things to look out for in order to avoid becoming a victim of phishing.
+There are some things to look out for to avoid becoming a victim of phishing.
 Beware if the email asks you for personal information.
 This is the first sign of a scam.
 There may be misspellings in the email.
-Scammer may use scare tactics in order to get you to “verify” your personal information by clicking a link.
+Scammer may use scare tactics to get you to “verify” your personal information by clicking a link.
 They may not use your name, saying something like, “Dear valued customer” instead.
-It is useful to hover your mouse over the link and see where the page actually goes (usually this can be seen at the bottom of the browser window).
-If they ask for sensitive information in the email itself, don’t reply back.
+It is useful to hover your mouse over the link and see where the page goes (usually this can be seen at the bottom of the browser window).
+If they ask for sensitive information in the email itself, don’t reply.
 Contact the company through their official contact on their real webpage and find out if the situation is real.

-Remember scams that encourage you to give small amounts money to get a large payouts are never true.
+Remember scams that encourage you to give small amounts money to get large payouts are never true.
 Pay close attention so you can prevent becoming another one of their victims.
 Contact us today if you are the victim of one of these or a similar scam.